guoloi/cats_app_ansible/README.md

 # cats_app_ansible

 On Ubuntu only!
-Do not work wit CentOS.
+Do not work on CentOS.

 Using this ansible script you will be able to implement Cats_app on any number of slave Virtual Mashines.